ansys/pyaedt-toolkits-common/doc/source/getting_started/example_toolkit.rst

 Toolkit structure
 ~~~~~~~~~~~~~~~~~

-For optimal organization and maintainability, toolkits are recommended to adhere to the following structure:
+For optimal organization and maintainability, toolkits should adhere to the following structure:

 .. code-block:: text